next-exp/sw-docs/docs/source/irene.rst

 Irene workflow
 **************

 Irene performs a number of data transformations in order to obtain a *PMap*.
 These operations can be grouped in four main tasks:

- * Deconvolution of the PMT waveforms
+ * :ref:`Deconvolution of PMT waveforms <Deconvolution of PMT waveforms>`
- * Baseline subtraction of SiPM waveforms
+ * :ref:`Baseline subtraction of SiPM waveforms <Baseline subtraction of SiPM waveforms>`
- * Waveform calibration
+ * :ref:`Waveform calibration <Waveform calibration>`
- * Peak finding and matching of PMT and SiPM signals
+ * :ref:`Peak finding and matching of PMT and SiPM signals <Peak finding and matching of PMT and SiPM signals>`

+.. _Deconvolution of PMT waveforms:

 Deconvolution of PMT waveforms
 ==============================

 Due to the bias configuration of the PMTs, the PMT waveform does not represent the actual signal produced by the PMT, but its derivative (for details see <NEW energy plane paper>).
 The typical PMT RWF for a Kr event looks like this:

  .. image:: images/pmt_rwf.png